mzanoni/Balto/README.md

 Balto can scan assemblies and adds default implementations of interfaces to the container.
 A default implementation is a class with the same name as the interface (minus the I) that lives in the exact same namespace and assembly as the interface.
-You can add from multiple assemblies and you can freely control the lifestyle - the default lifestyle is `Singleton`.
+You can add from multiple assemblies and you can freely control the lifestyle - the default lifestyle is `Scoped`.
 Use with an `IServiceCollection` instance:

 ```csharp
 services.Install(install => install